Anna Chapman: Media coverage and popular reaction

-After her arrest by the FBI for her part in the Illegals Program, Chapman gained celebrity status.
+In 2010, after her arrest by the FBI for her part in the Illegals Program, Chapman gained celebrity status.
 Photos of Chapman taken from her Facebook profile appeared on the web, and several videos of her were uploaded to YouTube.
-Her affiliation with the Russian Federation led at least one media outlet to refer to her as "the Red under the bed."

-FundserviceBank, a Moscow bank that handles payments on behalf of state and private-sector enterprises in the Russian aerospace industry has employed Chapman as an adviser on investment and innovation issues to the President.
+In 2010, Fundservice Bank (later Roscosmos bank, then Promsvyaz bank), a Moscow bank that handles payments on behalf of state and private-sector enterprises in the Russian aerospace industry has employed Chapman as an adviser on investment and innovation issues to the President.

-Magazines and blogs detailed Chapman's fashion style and dress sense, while tabloids displayed her action figure dolls.
+In 2010, magazines and blogs detailed Chapman's fashion style and dress sense, while tabloids displayed her action figure dolls.
 Chapman was described by local media in New York as "stunning" and a regular of exclusive bars and restaurants.
 U.S. Vice President Joe Biden, when jokingly asked by Jay Leno on NBC's The Tonight Show with Jay Leno, "Do we have any spies that hot?", replied jokingly, "Let me be clear.
 It was not my idea to send her back."

-As a model, Chapman posed on the cover of Russian version of Maxim magazine in Agent Provocateur lingerie.
+In 2010, Chapman posed as a model for the cover of Russian version of Maxim magazine in Agent Provocateur lingerie.
 The magazine included Chapman in its list of "Russia's 100 sexiest women."
 Chapman has also made an appearance as a runway model for Moscow Fashion Week at the Shiyan & Rudkovskaya show in 2011, and for Antalya at the Dosso Dossi in 2012.

-Chapman has parlayed her media capital through Twitter, where she asked Edward Snowden to marry her, and on Instagram, which she has used to voice her political opinions.
+In 2013, Chapman parlayed her media capital through Twitter, where she asked Edward Snowden to marry her, and on Instagram, which she has used to voice her political opinions.

+In 2026, Spy Next Door: The Anna Chapman Story a Channel 4 two-part documentary, that chronicles her activities in the UK and the USA, arrest in New York City and return to Russia, debuted.

 Personal life

-Chapman gave birth to a child in 2015, but kept the identity of the father secret.
+Chapman gave birth to a child in 2015, but has kept the identity of the father secret.